 Think heart-warming thoughts

-“At night, when the monkey chatter is there as I’m trying to fall asleep, I stop and think of 3-5 things that made my heart smile that day.
+“At night, when the monkey chatter is there as I’m trying to fall asleep, I stop and think of three to five things that made my heart smile that day.
 It shifts the brain and I’m drifting off to sleep from a place of relaxation.”

 —Marja Norris, author and mentor, Franklin, MI